-No. 14 Michigan rips Wisconsin 38-17; Badgers’ Mertz injured
+No. 14 Michigan routs Wisconsin 38-17; Badgers QB Mertz hurt

 THE TAKEAWAY

 Michigan: The Wolverines had run the ball on 74% of their snaps this season heading into Saturday, but they changed their strategy against a Wisconsin run defense that ranked first in the nation.
-McNamara hadn’t thrown more than 16 passes in any of Michigan’s first four games. … The Wolverines showed plenty of boldness in fourth-and-short situations.
-They went 3 of 5 on fourth-down conversions, including McCarthy’s touchdown run.
+McNamara hadn’t thrown more than 16 passes in any of Michigan’s first four games. … The Wolverines went 4 of 5 on fourth-down conversions, including McCarthy’s touchdown run.

 Wisconsin: After being ranked 12th to start the season, the Badgers have dropped three of four games and now must worry about how soon they’ll get Mertz or Ferguson back.
-Wisconsin has lost seven of its last 13 games and has dropped eight straight to ranked teams.
-Mertz’s injury came just as he showed signs of bouncing back from his four-interception performance last week in a 41-13 loss to Notre Dame. … The Badgers played without usual starting center Joe Tippmann, who was poked in the eye during pregame warmups.
+Wisconsin has lost eight of its last 13 games and has dropped eight straight to ranked teams. … The Badgers played without usual starting center Joe Tippmann, who was poked in the eye during pregame warmups.

 UP NEXT